20 Best Ski Resorts In Canada: Experts Guide

 Fickle Weather, Poor Location For Snow Quality,

 Panorama is a hidden secret in the Purcell Mountain range on the Powder Highway.
 Many opt for other full-service resorts in Canada and the U.S. When it comes to ski holidays, people think in the hive mind – as they all flock to the same resorts.
-That means ski resorts in Colorado, California, and Vermont can become insanely busy and overpriced.
 Panorama is a quiet mountain tucked away in the Purcells with excellent terrain and an impressive vertical drop.
 It’s a modern resort with decent lift infrastructure and an excellent selection of holiday rentals at the base.

 It’s a great family resort with beautifully groomed runs ranging from beginner to intermediate.
 Advanced skiers will largely be confined to mogul runs unless they’re ready for big ski terrain.
-As Panorama Resort operates on a former heli-ski area, they have some extreme terrain, such as the Extreme Dream Zone, a long ridge with alpine and steep tree skiing.
-There is also the Tayton Bowl which can be accessed by snowcat when the conditions are good.
+As Panorama Resort operates on a former heli-ski area, it has some extreme terrain, such as the Extreme Dream Zone, a long ridge with alpine and steep tree skiing.
+There is also the Tayton Bowl, which can be accessed by snowcat when the conditions are good.

-Panorama’s largest issues lies with its unfortunate location as the mountain receives a lot of sunshine and a moderate amount of snowfall.
+Panorama’s largest issue lies with its unfortunate location, as the mountain receives a lot of sunshine and moderate snowfall.
 The average season will see a healthy blanket of snow, but it’s often firm and icy from the sun.
-We’ve never been fortunate enough to visit Panorama with ideal conditions, but on a powder day we have no doubt it would be a blast.
-We find none of the headaches of a busy resort at Panorama as only the two small towns of Invermere and Radium Hot Springs are in proximity.
+We’ve never been fortunate enough to visit Panorama in ideal conditions, but on a powder day, we have no doubt it would be a blast.
+We find none of the headaches of a busy resort at Panorama, as only the two small towns of Invermere and Radium Hot Springs are nearby.

 Powder King